-So you’ve got your new Blackstone Griddle.
+So you’ve got your brand newBlackstone Griddle.
 Congratulations, and welcome to the fastest growing outdoor cooking appliance revolution in America!
 Assembly is quick and easy although depending on the model and size you purchased there may a bit more for you if it is the rangetop with deep fryer combo versus the 17″ tabletop griddle.
-But whichever griddle you have it is an absolute must that you season your Blackstone griddle top prior to your first cookout.
+But whichever brand-new griddle you have it is an absolute must that you season your Blackstone griddle top prior to your first cookout.
 No I’m not talking about sprinkling some salt and pepper on it.
-Seasoning refers to the process of applying a fat medium to your cooktop to ensure a nice slick, non-stick cooking surface.
+Blackstone Griddle Seasoning refers to the process of applying a fat medium to your cooktop to ensure a nice slick, non-stick surface.
 Check out these instruction on how to season a Blackstone griddle for the first time!

 How To Season A Blackstone Griddle

 Since it is an investment that can last a lifetime with proper upkeep, I ultimately decided on Blackstone’s own griddle seasoning and cast iron conditioner to season a blackstone griddle.
 This is a proprietary blend that I assume has been concocted by a team at Blackstone who researched the topic of seasoning.
 Although some say it is a waste of money, at around $10 I don’t feel it breaks the bank, and figure I can’t go wrong with the company’s own product.
 It contains a blend of palm, soy and canola oils, along with shortening and beeswax.
 In my opinion it is best applied to a griddle top that is warmed up.
-Warming the griddle opens up the microscopic pores in the steel and allows for the product to fill those tiny gaps in the molecules.
+Warming the griddle opens up the microscopic pores in the steel and allows for the product to fill those tiny gaps in the new layer of molecules.
 You will want to use a clean lint free cloth for this application so as not to have hundreds of small fabric bits mixed in with the oils as they too will more or less permanently adhere to the surface.

-Since the griddle is warmed up and the water used to clean it has by now evaporated, it is time to apply your seasoning.
-Using heat resistant gloves or some long tongs, apply the amount of oil/fat, etc. needed for your size griddle.
+Since the griddle plate is warmed up and the water used to clean it has by now evaporated, it is time to apply your Blackstone seasoning.
+Using heat heat-resistant gloves or some long tongs, apply the amount of oil/fat, etc. needed for your size griddle.
 You will want to make sure you don’t over apply your medium, as you only need enough to coat your griddle top with a fine patina of sheen.
 It should look almost dry, so really spread it on thin and be sure not to neglect the the inside and outside walls of the griddle surface.
 This is important because the griddle top, just like cast iron, is prone to rust when moisture is allowed to come in contact with it and sit for extended periods of time.